 Besides group meetings with community associations to discuss topics like safety and disaster prevention, Daikin plant employees take part in local disaster prevention drills as part of their efforts to work with the community in making Daikin facilities safe.

 The Daikin Group has measures in place at all sites should there ever be a natural disaster.
-Besides providing its factories as evacuation shelters in the event of a disaster, Daikin companies have supplies of food, water, and emergency equipment.
+Besides providing our factories as evacuation site in the event of a disaster, we have supplies of food, water, and emergency equipment.

 Daikin sites hold disaster prevention drills every year, which are analyzed afterwards to study ways to improve disaster prevention measures.
 Daikin bases in Japan have introduced an employee safety confirmation system for determining and whereabouts and safety of employees when disaster strikes.